zeffii/BlenderSciViz/README.md

 ###Useful code snippets and addons

-These are tagged according depending on if they visible in a render or only in the 3d viewport.
-Scripts that are viewable only in 3d viewport can be modified to produce renderable output, but in general you will find examples for both.
+These are tagged depending on if they are visible in a render or only in the 3d viewport.
+Where it makes sense, examples of both are given.

 **scatter plots**
 - 1d array to point cloud, takes array of (x,y,z) tuples and generates vertices